GoogleCloudPlatform/istio-samples/multicluster-gke/single-control-plane/README.md

 ## 6 - Connect Cluster 2 to Cluster 1

-This step generates a [Kubeconfig](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/#define-clusters-users-and-contexts) file for the remote Cluster 2, then adds it as a [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) to Cluster 1.
+This step generates a [Kubeconfig](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/#define-clusters-users-and-contexts) file for the remote cluster 2, then adds it as a [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) to Cluster 1.
+This step allows the Istio control plane on cluster 1 to configure Istio proxies on cluster 2.

 ```
 ./scripts/6-connect-clusters.sh